varya/storybook-8-sidebar-statuses/README.md

 ## How It Works

 The `<SidebarTag>` component is crafted to work seamlessly within Storybook's sidebar.
-It operates by fetching the `index.json` file post-Storybook load, extracting tag information for items marked as "docs".
+It operates by getting data via API's Consumer and extracts tag information for items marked as "docs".
 This is because direct tag information for components is unavailable.
 In cases where tags for "docs" type are absent, the component searches for any item with matching IDs and tags that correspond with predefined statuses.

 Here's a brief guide on how to use it: